Using the Outcomes Stars – from Practitioner to Trainer

 Using the Family Star Plus and My Star in practice

 I love this job as it enables me to merge all my passions together.
-It also enables me to apply my previous experience using the Star in a practitioner’s capacity to create really meaningful training session.
+It allows me to apply my previous experience using the Star in a practitioner’s capacity to create really meaningful training sessions.

-The first thing that stood out to me about the Star is that it was a visual tool that was simple for all to understand and engage with.
-Traditionally, we were used to working with assessments that contained reams and reams of paragraphs, or tick box exercises that provided little value or insight.
-The outcome areas on the Star were relevant and made sense to us as practitioners and the families that we were supporting, and this helped us to get to know our clients and their whole world in a holistic way.
-The Journey of Change and the ability to have an open conversation using a strength-based approach made it even more valuable.
+The first thing that stood out to me when I first began using the Star is that it is a visual tool that’s simple for all to understand and engage with.
+Traditionally, we were used to working with assessments that contained reams and reams of paragraphs, or tick-box exercises that provided little value or insight.
+The outcome areas on the Star were relevant and made sense to us as practitioners and the families that we were supporting, and this helped us to get to know our clients and their world in a holistic way.
+The Journey of Change and the ability to have an open conversation using a strengths-based approach made it even more valuable.

 How did I use the Outcomes Star in my practice?

 We used it with all of our families.
-The Family Star Plus was used to capture parental voice and the My Star to capture child’s voice.
-The Star was a part of our assessment process and would have to be completed in the first four weeks, with review held every 12 weeks.
-If families didn’t want to engage or stopped engaging, we used a Worker only Star, we did not use the retrospective Star option.
+The Family Star Plus was used to capture the parental voice and My Star to the capture child’s voice.
+The Star was a part of our assessment process and would have to be completed in the first four weeks, with reviews held every 12 weeks.
+If families didn’t want to engage or stopped engaging, we used a worker-only Star; we did not use the retrospective Star option.

 What affect did the Outcomes Star have?

 It gave our clients a voice.
-Many said that they felt like we cared about them as a whole person and not just the issue presenting.
-Many people said it was the first time they were able to really speak about issues that they had hidden as no one wanted to hear about them or asked about them because they were not presenting issue.
+Many said that they felt like we cared about them as a whole person and not just the issue they were presenting with.
+Many people said it was the first time they were able to really speak about issues they had hidden as either no one wanted to hear about them. or they were not asked about them as it was not their presenting issue.
 I remember one client describing it as “freedom to talk about me without feeling judged”.

 Getting it wrong/right…